What are the principles of Good Digital Healthcare Design?

 The principle of evidence-based design is not a common practice in the design industry.
 Usually, it is adopted in architecture and building healthcare facilities to ensure that the medical requirements key performance indicators (KPI) are considered and measured during the design process.
 The evidence-based process presents a link between science and design to ensure both sides acknowledge the outcome.

 The evidence-based process varies in the type of the final product design and its impact on patient lives.
 For example, medical technologies used in surgical theatres have higher restrictions than the regulations used in public spaces.
 However, the efficacy evidence varies in its level of rigorousness.
-In her article, Weighing the Evidence, Jaynelle Stichler presented a hierarchy of evidence-based based on its strength.
+In her article, Weighing the Evidence, Jaynelle Stichler presented a hierarchy of evidence-based based on its strengths.
 This scale provides an opportunity for health technology companies to adopt their product to an accepted scientific evidence level.
-In Stichler’s level of evidence (figure 1), evidence is arranged into six levels, where level one is the highest credible and six is the lowest credible evidence.
+Stichler’s evidence level (Figure 1) is arranged into six levels, where level one is the highest credible and six is the lowest credible evidence.

 Adopting the above levels in testing and evaluating the health design allows companies to present credible evidence on the level of product credibility and how this may suit the target usage of the product or service.